 For many, grilling is a family tradition passed down by parents or grandparents.
 The tradition of kamado grilling, however, has been around for thousands of years.
-The history of ceramic kamados stretches back all the way to ancient China, yet these earthenware cooking stoves still exist today because of their longevity, extreme versatility, and the superior performance of ceramic construction (though some newer models are made with metal).
+The history of ceramic kamados stretches back all the way to ancient China and Japan, yet these earthenware cooking stoves still exist today because of their longevity, extreme versatility, and the superior performance of ceramic construction (though some newer models are made with metal).
 Ceramics in particular are prized for their ability to absorb huge amounts of heat and radiate it with a great deal of evenness and control, which is crucial when grilling, baking, or BBQ smoking.
 No wonder kamado-style cooking is still popular to this day.

 That being said, you may still be new to the world of kamados or just unsure where to start your search for one.
 That’s why our experts, who have more than 20 years of experience testing grills of all kinds, put their heads together to simplify the process as much as possible.
 Using their expertise as a guide, we’ll take a look at the 4 main points to consider when buying a kamado charcoal grill.

 Like any other kind of grill, freestanding kamados are all about mobility.
 They can be moved around the backyard as needed or placed beneath a protective kamado grill cover and stored in the garage to save space.
 Kamado carts are also designed to provide the maximum amount of access and airflow to the top and bottom grill vents, which are the only means of adjusting temperature on this type of grill.
 Additionally, the ability to move your kamado cooker makes it much easier to clean ash out of the grill with either a dust broom or shop vac.
 The carts themselves come in a handful of styles, like Primo cypress tables or BBQGuys stainless steel kamado carts that fit most standard sizes of round ceramic cookers.
 Spider carts provide heavy-duty capabilities, though they present a slightly greater risk of tipping over.